fheitmueller/cv/index.md

 -   Journal of International Economic Law
 -   University of Curaçao

-## Previous affiliations

--   05/2018 – 08/2018 Researcher at The Tax Justice Network / COFFERS
-    project
--   11/2017 – 04/2018 Intern at GIZ – Deutsche Gesellschaft für
-    Internationale Zusammenarbeit
--   09/2017 – 11/2017 Consultant at The Tax Justice Network

 ## Education

 -   2015 – 2017 M.A. „Empirical Political and Social Research